nuageux/Obsidian-CS-Notes/Other Subjects/HIEU 154/Course Content/The Rise of National Socialism.md

 - Creating the SA as a paramilitary formation: the "double bind" of law and order.

 ## Nazi Appeal
-- The Germans are still mad about hte Versailles treaty (understandably).
+- The Germans are still mad about the Versailles treaty (understandably).
 - Nazis denounce the "November criminals".
 - A strong appeal to front sociers and the "war youth" generation.
 - Appeals to rural workers and farmers.